CompendiumLabs/oneping/README.md

 - `console`: start a console (Textual) chat
 - `web`: start a web (FastHTML) chat

-These accept the arguments listed above for `get_llm_response` as command line arguments.
+These accept the arguments listed above for `reply` as command line arguments.
 For example:

 ```bash
 python -m oneping stream "Does Jupiter have a solid core?" --provider anthropic